 • Lightweight portable desiccators enable on-site transportation of delicate microelectronic devices

 • Stackable design permits space-saving storage

 • Each desiccator features non-adhesive door seals that eliminate outgassing

 • Fold-down steel-reinforced vinyl handles make these desiccators easy to carry

 • Static-dissipative PVC eliminates surface charges and the particles they attract, keeping desiccator surfaces clean

-• All hardware, including hinges and lever draw latches, are chrome-plated, with the exception of 316L stainless steel hinges
+• All hardware, including lever draw latches, are chrome-plated, with the exception of 316L stainless steel hinges

 • Draw latches provide quick access to contents